-Proposed Amendments to Rules 182 and 183
+Amendments to Rules 182 and 183

-The Tax Court proposes to amend its Rule 183 to provide substantially the same procedure as that set forth in former Rule 182, including:
+The Tax Court amends its Rule 183 to provide substantially the same procedures as those set forth in former Rule 182, including:

-1. The preparation of the recommended findings of fact and conclusions of law of the special trial judge;

-2. The filing of the recommendations;

-3. Service of the recommendations on the parties;

-4. A reasonable opportunity for the parties to file exceptions to the recommendations before the case is reassigned to a Presidentially appointed judge for action on the recommendations; and
+- 1. The preparation of the recommended findings of fact and conclusions of law of the special trial judge; - 2.
+The filing of the recommendations; - 3.
+Service of the recommendations on the parties; - 4.
+A reasonable opportunity for the parties to file objections to the recommendations before the case is reassigned to a Presidentially appointed judge for action on the recommendations; and